Siege of Tartas: Aftermath

 The French continued campaigning in Gascony.
 They succeeded in taking tows such as Dax, Condom, Marmande, and Saint-Sever, but failed to take the two most important cities, Bordeaux and Bayonne.
 Saint-Sever switched hands multiple times, but eventually fell to the French, and Thomas Rempston, the English seneschal, was captured there.
-After taking La Réole on 8 December (where Charles VII was almost burnt within a house which was set on fire), the French withdrew to Montauban on 23 of the same month to spend the winter, marking the end of the campaign.
+After taking La Réole on 8 December (where Charles VII was almost burnt within a house which was set on fire), the French withdrew to Montauban on 23 December to spend the winter, marking the end of the campaign.
 The captain La Hire died there on 11 January 1443.

 In all of this, English Gascony had been left to fend for itself, as still no support came from home.
 Henry VI received a letter from his secretary Thomas Beckington, dated on 18 October 1442, which informed the king about the enemy's progress in Guyenne and the capture of La Réole.
 It also complained about the lack of support from the English crown in the situation, stating that a few reinforcements would have stopped the French advance and even resulted in the possible capture of Charles VII himself.
 It is not totally clear whether the English crown couldn't send men or if the lack of action was the result of neglect from Henry VI's ministers.
 Dax eventually fell back to the English with the help of pro-English elements in the region.
 But otherwise this show of strength by the French went to show the decline of English power and influence in France.

 On 11 May 1443, the Gascon Estates of Lannes, previously loyal to the English, were incorporated into the realm of Charles VII.
 A seneschal of Lannes had been appointed by the French king on 9 January.
 At the same time, a marriage was concluded between Arthur de Richemont and Jeanne d'Albret, daughter of Charles II of Albret.